Minbar of the al-Aqsa Mosque

 The Minbar of the al-Aqsa Mosque, also known as the Minbar of Saladin, was a notable historic minbar (pulpit in a mosque) inside the al-Aqsa Mosque in Jerusalem.
-It was originally commissioned by Nur al-Din in 1168-69 CE in Aleppo, Syria and was later moved to Jerusalem after the city was conquered in 1187 by Salah ad-Din (Saladin).
+It was originally commissioned by Nur al-Din in 1168–69 CE in Aleppo, Syria and was later moved to Jerusalem after the city was conquered in 1187 by Salah ad-Din (Saladin).
 It was one of the most famous historic minbars of the Muslim world and was considered by scholars to be a highly significant object of medieval Islamic art.

-The minbar remained in the mosque until 1969 when it was destroyed by an arson fire set by a disturbed Australian Christian.
+The minbar remained in the mosque until 1969 when it was destroyed by arson.
 A reconstruction of the minbar created by an international team of experts in Jordan was installed in its place in 2007.

 Historical background

 Nur al-Din (ruled 1146–1174) started his career as the Atabeg of Aleppo but subsequently conquered Damascus and unified much of Syria under Zengid rule, positioning himself as the main military opponent of the Crusader states.
 He commissioned the construction of the minbar in 1168-69 (564 AH) in anticipation of recapturing Jerusalem, promising to install it in the al-Aqsa Mosque.
 This act and promise thus had both religious and political significance, denoting Nur al-Din's role as leader of the Muslim counter-crusade.
 The minbar of a mosque was itself symbolically significant as it was not only one of the only major formal furnishings of a mosque but it was also the setting for the weekly Friday sermon (khutba), which usually mentioned the name of the current Muslim ruler and included other public announcements of a religious or political nature.

 The minbar was manufactured in Aleppo and, once finished, was placed in the Great Mosque of Aleppo until it could be moved to its intended location.
 It was seen by Ibn Jubayr in 1182, who praised its beauty in his writings.
 Nur al-Din had also commissioned other minbars in the cities under his control, such as the minbar commissioned for the mosque he founded in Hama (the Nur al-Din Mosque) in 1163–1164.

 Nur al-Din died in 1174 before he was able to carry out his plans toward Jerusalem.
 His nephew, Salah ad-Din (known in the west as Saladin), who had also taken control of Egypt from the Fatimids, succeeded him as sultan.
 Salah ad-Din eventually realized his uncle's goal of capturing Jerusalem after a siege in 1187.
 Upon his victory, he moved the minbar to the Al-Aqsa Mosque, where it remained until the 20th century.